Faz Husain: Political career

 In 1979, Husain was elected to the Ypsilanti City Council.
 He was the first Muslim and the first native of India to win elected office in Michigan, and one of the first in the nation.
-Husain paid Dominic Pallazola, one of his Ypsilanti pizza shop workers who happened also to be knowledgeable about politics, to be his campaign manager in the City Council race Pallazola wrote Husain's campaign literature and coached him in campaigning, working side-by-side with him on election day, for instance.
+Husain paid Dominic Pallazola, one of his Ypsilanti pizza shop workers who happened also to be knowledgeable about politics, to be his campaign manager in the City Council race.
+Pallazola wrote Husain's campaign literature and coached him in campaigning.

 As the campaign began, there was concern about the possibility of an anti-Muslim backlash among the city's voters, particularly because of the radical Islamic movement that had taken control in Iran and taken Americans hostage.
 As a result, in his campaign literature Husain insisted that the letters "usa" in his name be capitalized, i.e., "HUSAin," in order to emphasize his pride in being an American.
 After his election to Ypsilanti City Council, he served as a bridge between the progressive members of the political community with support from Eastern Michigan University students, and the more traditional conservative members of the community at large.

 Husain was a candidate for mayor in 1993, though he was not elected.
 He served as a delegate to the Democratic National Convention in 1984.
 In 2000, he traveled to India with President Bill Clinton on a trade mission.